jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - The Confluent Schema Registry
 - Kafka Brokers do not look at your payload and your payload schema, and therefore will not reject data

+Which of the following is not an Avro primitive type?

+- date (logical type)
+- int, string, null, long (primitive type)

 In Avro, adding a field to a record without default is a `__` schema evolution

 - forward